escaparrac/IRL-relay-SRT-RTMP/README.md

 This repo is a step by step guide to create a stream relay setup for IRL in Debian/Ubuntu.
 I made this guide in hopes so people can use this without having to pay money for servers and be able to selfhost their own and do more IRL streams or add remote cameras to their broadcast.

+The Ubuntu version used in this guide is the 22.04.
+Verison 20.04 should be fine and Debian 10, 11 and 12 should work too.

+1 CPU, 1GB of RAM and 8GB of storage should be enough for hosting a couple of servers, but my suggestion would be to have 2GB of RAM at least.

+You can use a virtualization app on Windows like VirtuaBox, get a cloud service like Linode or Amazon EC2, install it in your own baremetal server or using virtualization envoirements like Proxmox.
+In the future I would like to create a dockerized version of this project so it's super easy to run.

 # Table of contents